mbawebde/Nkitahodi-app/README.md

 This project sits at the intersection of **data science / network analysis** and **knowledge and technology transfer**: it shows how organisations working on
 Ghanaian language technology appear together in public sources (papers, official publications, grants, and national AI strategy).

-It is built as a research and artifact with inclusion rules, reported graph measures, and an interface.
+It is built as a research artifact with inclusion rules, reported graph measures, and an interface.

 # Inclusion criteria